 The Superfly pairs well any of our hammock models.
-Great for cold weather use or folks who want one tarp for all conditions and seasons.
+Hammock tarps with doors are great for cold weather use or folks who want one tarp for all conditions and seasons.
 The SF is our largest tarp.
-It would be considered a “Winter” tarp or an “All-Season” tarp.
+It would be considered a winter hammock tarp or an All-Season tarp.
 As far as size and coverage goes, it’s equivalent to the MJ plus removable door kit.
-The only difference is that the doors of the SF are not removable, rather they’re built-in to the shape of the tarp. (the more frequently you use doors the more you’ll appreciate the convenience of having them permanently attached, the removable door kits available on the other models are better for occasional door usage) The doors of the Superfly can be folded underneath when not needed, this creates a shape almost identical to that of the MJ (an elongated Hex shape…plus doors).
+The only difference is that the doors of the SF are not removable, rather they’re built-in to the shape of the tarp. (the more frequently you use hammock tarps with doors the more you’ll appreciate the convenience of having them permanently attached, the removable door kits available on the other models are better for occasional door usage) The doors of the Superfly can be folded underneath when not needed, this creates a shape almost identical to that of the MJ (an elongated Hex shape…plus doors).
 The versatility, expansive coverage and convenient built-in doors make the Superfly a great tarp for any of our hammock models.
-This is our most popular tarp.
+This is our most popular winter hammock tarp.

 We also offer a 12′ option which would be most useful on a Hex shaped tarp like our Mamajamba, with the 12′ MJ giving more end coverage than the 11′ MJ.

 Unlike the MJ hex tarp, hammock tarps with doors do NOT see an increase in end coverage by jumping from 11’ to 12’ version.

 We are currently offering hammock tarps with doors in both Polyester and Nylon options (camo print available in Polyester ONLY).
 The Polyester fabric is more stretch resistant and has lower water absorption, while the Nylon is a stronger more durable fabric.
 Both are good options even when they are used as winter hammock tarp, weights are similar for each.
 Both fabrics have a minimum 2000mm hydrostatic head waterproof rating.